 Do you like practical jokes?

-He did however get his come-up-uns, as he would say, while working with another practical joker.
+He did, however, get his come-up-uns, as he would say while working with another practical joker.
 His best friend and co-worker, Clancy, and he were unloading a freight elevator one day.
 On the second load, my dad began unloading boxes when Clancy jumped out from behind one of the crates.
 Dad was incredulous when he described a grown man jumping out from behind a crate and yelling "boo."
 He never would tell us if he wet his pants that day or not.

-Practical Jokes for practical jokers
+Practical Jokes for Practical Jokers

 Some jokes are funnier than others.
 Be careful when you pick practical jokes that cause others pain.
 Those aren't usually very funny for everyone.
 The best jokes make everyone laugh not just the practical joker.

-Dad told me another story about he and his little brother Butch.
+Dad told me another story about him and his little brother Butch.
 Living very near the Ohio River meant that they could go out fishing often.
 Fishing for catfish was done from a small boat in the early morning hours before the sun came up.
 In one story they fished till the day began to dawn and it was time to come back to shore.
 Dad reached for the outboard motor cord and gave it a pull but nothing happened.
-He gave it another sharp tug and still nothing happened, so he took of the top and began tinkering inside the motor.
+He gave it another sharp tug and still nothing happened, so he took off the top and began tinkering inside the motor.
 That's when my Uncle Butch began pestering him.
 "Anything I can do to help?"
 "Common, let me help."
 "There must be somethin' I can do to help."
-Finally Dad pulled out two wires and told Butch, "here, hold these."
+Finally, Dad pulled out two wires and told Butch, "here, hold these."
 Happy to help, Butch took the two wires, one in each hand.
 Dad gave the cord another hard pull, which gave Butch a shock of respectable voltage.
 With his hair still smoking a little and his eyes bugged out somewhat, Dad took the wires back from Butch and said, "Well, it's not the battery.
 Thanks, that helped a lot."
 Butch didn’t ask to help anymore.

 That's my Dad.
 Got to love him.

 Photo credit: My watercolor painting of early morning fishing with a dhōge.
 Dad said he went ever'where with his dog (pronounced with a long "o").
-He said a dog is just some little, fluffy lap critter but boy must have a dhōge to go huntin'.
+He said a dog is just some little, fluffy lap critter but a boy must have a dhōge to go huntin'.

 Some are funny.
 Some not so funny.
 I love that fright brings out the fight or flight reaction in people.